Traveling on a low FODMAP diet: 7 tips

-I often hear from starting fodmappers that they are a bit worried about going on holiday now that they follow the low FODMAP diet and I can totally understand that.
+I often hear from starting fodmappers that they are a bit worried about travelling now that they follow the low FODMAP diet and I can totally understand that.

 You are going to a foreign country where you don’t know exactly what kind of food they serve and what options there are in the supermarket.

-Over the years, I have made quite some trips while I was eating low FODMAP and I want to share my most important tips for eating low FODMAP on holiday with you.
+Over the years, I have made quite some trips while I was eating low FODMAP and I want to share my most important tips for travelling on a low FODMAP diet.

 1. Do research in advance